scriptype/writ/README.md

 <details>
 <summary><h2>Manual</h2></summary>

 Follow the next chapter to check the look & feel locally.
-Mostly though, this is for my future self.
+Really though, this is for my future self.

 <details>
 <summary><h3>Prerequisites</h3></summary>